devgpt-labs/devgpt/README.md

 ## Introducing DevGPT

+What does DevGPT do?
+Creating and editing files from existing projects to complete a task.

 We are pleased to announce the initial version of **DevGPT**, a powerful tool designed to streamline your coding workflow like never before.
 Say goodbye to manual coding, as DevGPT takes your tickets and generates code directly in your IDE.

 [Join our discord to ask questions, get help and give feedback](https://discord.com/invite/6GFtwzuvtw)